penseipublicidade/website/docs/controls/cupertinopicker.md

 ### `looping`

-If `TRUE`, children on a wheel can be scrolled in a loop.
-Defaults to `FALSE`.
+If `True`, children on a wheel can be scrolled in a loop.

+Defaults to `False`.

 ### `magnification`

 The zoomed-in rate of the magnifier, if it is used.

-The default value is `1.0`, which will not change anything.
-If the value is > `1.0`, the center item will be zoomed in by that rate, and it will also be rendered as flat, not cylindrical like the rest of the list.
-The item will be zoomed out if magnification < `1.0`.
+If the value is greater than `1.0`, the item in the center will be zoomed in by that rate, and it will also be rendered as flat, not cylindrical like the rest of the list.

-Must be positive.
+The item will be zoomed-out if magnification less than `1.0`.

+Defaults to `1.0` - normal.

 ### `off_axis_fraction`